 How cochlear implants work

-We design cochlear implants to replace the function of the inner ear that isn't working.
+Cochlear implants replace the function of the inner ear that isn't working correctly.
 Learn how implant systems process sound.

 What you'll find on this page

 - The two parts of a cochlear implant system.

 Cochlear implants replace the function of damaged sensory hair cells inside the inner ear.

 Unlike hearing aids, which mostly make sounds louder, cochlear implants may further improve the clarity of sound and enhance your ability to understand conversations.1,2,3

 the internal implant which is placed under the skin by a surgeon.
 The implant contains an electrode array that is inserted into the cochlea.

 Together, the sound processor and implant bypass the part of the ear that isn’t working, sending sound straight to the hearing nerve.

 Back in touch with the sounds of life

 Hearing loss forced Karl Klenner to withdraw from social situations with people around him because he felt that he couldn't contribute as he wanted to.